 How Long is Tea at the Ritz?

-With teatime starting at 2pm and ending at 6pm, it's a shame not to spend all of the afternoon here.
-It's amazing how 4 hours can go by so quickly to appreciate all of the cosy and historical Parisian ambience.
+With teatime starting at 2pm and ending at 5.30pm, it's a shame not to spend all of the afternoon here.
+That's why reservations are necessary.
+It's amazing how time can indeed go by so quickly to appreciate all of the cosy and historical Parisian ambience!

-By the time you've enjoyed an afternoon of it by the fire in such lush surroundings, it's extra magical in Winter to come out to the sparkling lights of Place Vendôme.
+By the time you've enjoyed an afternoon by the fire in such lush surroundings, it's extra magical in Winter to come out to the sparkling lights of Place Vendôme.

 15 Place Vendôme, 75001 PARIS